Jarrod Lowery

-Jarrod Lowery (born October 7, 1988) is an American politician who served as a Republican member of the North Carolina House of Representatives from the 47th district.
-He was elected to the seat in the 2022 election against Democratic opponent Charles Townsend He resigned in October 2025 after being appointed to a position in the Trump administration.
-His brother John Lowery was appointed to succeed him.
+Jarrod Marshall Lowery (born October 7, 1988) is an American politician who served as a Republican member of the North Carolina House of Representatives from the 47th district.

+Education

+Lowery graduated from Purnell Swett High School and from the University of North Carolina at Pembroke with a bachelor's degree in political science and history.

+Career

+Military

-Lowery served six years in the United States Marine Corps as a tank technician.
-He graduated from Purnell Swett High School and is a Christian as a member of Galilee Baptist Church in Red Springs.
-He served as a Sunday school teacher for almost a decade.
-Lowery is a member of the Lumbee Tribe of North Carolina.
+He served six years in the United States Marine Corps as a tank technician.

+Politics

+He is a member of the Lumbee Tribe of North Carolina.
 From 2015 to 2021, he served as a member of the Lumbee Tribal Council, representing the communities of Oxendine, Prospect and Wakulla.
 He also served as chairman of the Tribal Council's Economic Development committee.
-He was a part of Pat McCrory's senior staff, as a Regional Outreach Liaison.
+He was a part of Governor Pat McCrory's senior staff, as a Regional Outreach Liaison.
 In 2017, he became Regional Director for North Carolina Insurance Commissioner Mike Causey.

+Lowery was elected to the seat in the 2022 election against Democratic opponent Charles Townsend He resigned in October 2025 after being appointed to a position in the Trump administration.
+His brother John Lowery was appointed to succeed him.

+Lowery led the Pledge of Allegiance at the 2024 Republican National Convention.